Spain 2024

 Barcelona

-We took a train from Lyon to Barcelona.
+We took a high-speed train from Lyon to Barcelona.
 Much of the journey was along the coast of the Mediterranean but the coastline is less dramatic than the cliffs and mountains along the Pacific Coast in California and Oregon.

 Our visit to Barcelona started with a tour of the old city in the neighborhood called the Gothic Quarter.
 This is a corner of the plaza where we met our tour guide Lisa.
+This square has buildings from different eras.

 There is graffiti in almost every neighborhood in Barcelona.
 Some call it “graffiti art” but I think it is just ugly.